 You should confirm the match location, any parking restrictions, kick-off time, colours of both your outfield and goalkeeper jerseys along with footwear requirements if using an artificial surface (3G etc).

-If you are the away club or referee, it is your duty to acknowledge any communication made by the home side, for instance in cases where a voice message has been left for you.
+If you are the away club or referee, it is your duty to acknowledge any communication made by the home side, for instance in cases where a voice or text message has been left for you.

 Submit your result e-card for the weekend just past